 Essentially, this means that memory impairment keeps your focus on your pregnancy and baby, while making you forget what you may otherwise find important.

-Improving Your Momnesia: Tips and Tricks
+How to Improve Your Momnesia: Tips and Tricks

 Forgetfulness can be an unavoidable symptom, but you can take action to mitigate its effects.